kaovilai/oadp-non-admin/docs/design/Debug_DownloadURL.md

 We want to provide a way for Non Admins (NAs) to debug their non admin backup (NAB) and/or non admin restore (NAR).

 ## Background
 A backup/restore operation may not always succeed in part, or in full.
-User would like a way to diagnose their backup or restore based on information available on object store uploaded by Velero during its backup or restore process.
+Non Admin User would like a way to diagnose their backup or restore based on information available on object store uploaded by Velero during its backup or restore process.

 ## Goals

-- Make available a path or url to debug information on NAB and NAR statuses which allows credentialed user of object store to access debug information.
+- Provide a path or url to debug information on NAB and NAR statuses, allowing credentialed object store users to access debug information.

 ## Non Goals